-Bandol, France: Wineries To Visit in the Region by Bike or Car
+Bandol Wine Tours & Wineries to Visit in the Region by Bike or Car in 2024

 Sun-drenched Bandol is a dot on the map of France.
 The region occupies a small, hilly corner of the Mediterranean coast, though most of its vineyards are a few kilometers inland around the popular town of La Cadière-d’Azur.

 Although famed for its tannic and often long-lived reds based on the Mourvèdre grape, around 70% of Bandol’s production is now Rosé.
 These wines range from delicate in style, to fuller, spicier and capable of aging.
 The full-bodied whites — which make up a tiny percentage of production — can be hard to source outside the region but many estates will have bottles open for you to try.
 This makes for a good opportunity to try something unique.